maxh/maxheinritz.com/_posts/2026-01-31-values-compatibility.md

 Deep-rooted here means durable and salient: preferences that persist across years and surface almost daily.
 For example, I'm most productive in complete silence: no music, no background noise.
 I wish I were more flexible, but this has been true for decades.

 Durable is not necessarily permanent.
 Values can shift – sometimes because a new context reveals a different priority, and sometimes through deliberate cultivation.
 Children outgrow their toys, and teenagers outgrow their rebellion.
 Adults might value income over comfort until a certain level of wealth.
-And relationships themselves can become values: what starts as circumstantial coexistence can grow into something you actively prioritize, reshaping other tradeoffs in the process.
+And, importantly, relationships themselves can become values: what starts as circumstantial coexistence can grow into something you actively prioritize, reshaping other tradeoffs in the process.

 ## Compatibility is contextual